aspectumapp/osm2geojson/README.md

 ### ToDo

+ * Rewrite _convert_shapes_to_multipolygon (and other multipolygon methods) to support complex situations with enclaves
  * Add tests and examples for cli tool
  * Add actions related to cli tool (more info https://github.com/aspectumapp/osm2geojson/pull/32#issuecomment-1073386381)